 This program is supported in part by a grant from the Herzfeld Foundation.

-Our March 9 Community of Practice Meet-Up was wonderful!
-Educators and college students met at Brenner Brewing Company to explore some kitchen chemistry, and most of the COP members stuck around for a brewery tour with local maker and Brenner Brewing Company namesake, Mike Brenner!
+On March 9th, the COP meet-up included educators and college students interested in establishing makerspaces.
+We met at Brenner Brewing Company to explore some kitchen chemistry, and most of the COP members stuck around for a brewery tour with local maker and Brenner Brewing Company namesake, Mike Brenner!
 It was another successful COP meet-up!

 Also, we're using Slack to collaborate online!
 Please email firstname.lastname@example.org for an invitation to collaborate with us - it's FREE and we want to learn from and with you!

 We will be hosting a series of meet-ups in support of the Making In Education Community of Practice at the Betty Brinn Children's Museum throughout the year to provide an opportunity for educators to learn and share their tips, resources, and strategies for teaching STEAM in schools.
-Upcoming meet-ups are scheduled for April 27 and July 27.
-Stay tuned for more dates!
+Upcoming meet-ups are scheduled for June 29 and July 27.

 We are partnering with faculty fellows at the University of Wisconsin Madison School of Education to build and support a robust network of educators with the goal of sharing resources and learning opportunities that will advance STEAM/Maker education.
 Join us at the regular meet-ups or online by following the link to join our Slack Channel below.